TheRoboticsClub/gsoc2024-Oscar_Martinez/docs/_posts/2024-10-28-Final-Submission.md

 # Goals of the project

-The goal of this GSoC project was to enhance BT Studio, a web-based IDE for robotic applications that uses behavior trees.
+The goal of this GSoC project was to enhance BT Studio, a web-based IDE for robotic applications that uses behavior trees, by adding composition capabilities.

-When I joined the project, BT Studio could only handle basic behavior trees, which were limited to control blocks (e.g., sequences, fallbacks) and actions written in Python.
+When I joined, BT Studio could only handle basic behavior trees, limited to control blocks (e.g., sequences, fallbacks) and actions written in Python.

-This setup, however, didn’t fully leverage the flexibility and modularity of behavior trees, particularly through subtree composition, dividing logic into smaller subtrees that can be reused across different applications.
-This simple concept changes radically how to create applications with BT Studio.
+However, this setup didn’t fully leverage the flexibility and modularity of the behavior tree paradigm.
+Through subtree composition, behavior trees allow the application logic to be divided into smaller, reusable subtrees that can be applied across various use cases.
+This simple concept fundamentally changes how applications can be created within BT Studio.

-My objective was to create the tools necessary to enable subtree use in BT Studio.
-This involved, among other things, frontend updates to support navigation between various blocks, changes to the graph editor, and backend adaptations to handle this logic effectively.
+My objective was to develop the necessary tools to enable subtree use in BT Studio.
+This involved frontend updates for navigating between blocks, changes to the graph editor, and adaptations to the backend API to handle this logic effectively.

-After that, the goal was to create a basic library of behaviors using these tools, that the users could directly reuse in their applications.
-These behaviors could include things like obstacle avoidance or person tracking.
+After that, the goal was to build a basic library of behaviors using these tools that users could directly incorporate into their applications.
+These behaviors could include functionalities like obstacle avoidance or person tracking.

 # My contribution